MileHacker Logo

 Local Customs

-• Slight head nod or handshake for greetings.
+• Slight head nod or handshake to greet people.

-• Modest dress (dress to cover shoulders and knees) for religious sites.
+• Modest dress (shoulders/knees covered) for religious sites.

 • Tipping is not customary or expected.